georgios-stats/Topics_in_Statistics/README.md

 ### Log linear models

-This is a superficial to essential concepts in Log linear models
+This is a preliminary to essential concepts in Log linear models

 Handout